What is the Sanguine Personality Temperament?

 Your Personality Temperament is formed as an infant and is hard to modify, manipulate, or change because it is genetic.
 In some way or another, your inherited behavioral tendency will always be there.

-Personality Traits are the quantitative differences between people, and Personality Types are qualitative differences between people.
-The most crucial difference between the Trait Theory and Type Theory is that Type Theory views people’s characteristics as discrete categories.
-In contrast, Trait Theory views these characteristics as a continuum.
+Personality Traits are quantitative differences between people, and Personality Types are qualitative differences between people.
+The most crucial difference between the Trait Theory and the Type Theory is that the Type Theory views people’s characteristics as discrete categories, while the Trait Theory views these characteristics as a continuum.

-For example, where a Type Theorist would claim that introverts and extraverts are two types of people, a Trait Theorist claims extraversion is a gradient and individuals can fall somewhere in the middle.
+For example, while a Type Theorist would claim that introverts and extraverts are two types of people, a Trait Theorist claims that extraversion is a gradient, and individuals can fall somewhere in the middle.

 Your Temperaments, along with acquired Traits, form your Personality.